AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/install-salesforce-package.md

    1. Go to **Setup** > **Notification Delivery Settings**.
    1. Add Salesforce for iOS and Android.

-### Uninstall Captivate Prime from Salesforce
+### Uninstall Learning Manager from Salesforce

 1. In Salesforce app, go to Installed packages.
 1. Click **Uninstall**.

-## Configure Captivate Prime for Salesforce users
+## Configure Learning Manager for Salesforce users

-The Captivate Prime app is also available to users, who are present in any Salesforce account.
+The Learning Manager app is also available to users, who are present in any Salesforce account.
 The Salesforce admin can add users based on the profiles.
-The Salesforce profiles are similar to what they are in Captivate Prime.
+The Salesforce profiles are similar to what they are in Learning Manager.
 For example, Administrator, Integration Admin, Instructor, and so on.
 The Salesforce admin can also create a custom profile.

 ### Profile